-Electronic devices (SMD) like QFP, BGA, TSSOP, SOP, Etc. encapsulated with plastic compounds & other organic materials which absorbs moisture from atmospheric Humidity.
+These are small semiconductor devices, such as QFP, BGA, TSSOP, SOP, etc. It is encapsulated with plastic compounds & other organic materials, which absorb moisture from atmospheric Humidity.

-SMT components, the entire assembly is placed into reflow ovens where the temperature is raised close to the solder’s melting (210° to 250°C) point and then spiked up to liquefy the solder and create the connections between SMT component leads and the PCB.
+SMT components, the entire assembly is placed into reflow ovens.
+The temperature is raised close to the solder’s melting (210° to 250°C) point and then spiked up to liquefy the solder and create the connections between SMT component leads and the PCB.

-In the entire PCB reflow soldering process absorbed moisture is quickly turned into superheated steam causes dramatic cracking or damaging of the package.
+In the entire PCB reflow soldering process, absorbed moisture is quickly turned into superheated steam, causing dramatic cracking or damage to the package.
 Most of this damage is not visible on the component surface.

 Moisture Sensitivity Level chart

-As IPC/ JEDEC’s standard moisture sensitivity level (MSL) can be defined in the below table.
+Below is an explanation of the standard moisture sensitivity level (MSL) used by IPC/JEDEC.
 Expect that Moisture Sensitivity Level chart 6 – Mandatory to Bake before use.

 As the industry standard for moisture sensitivity definitions, JEDEC defines a classification of moisture sensitivity.
-By setting a fixed reflow temperature, such as in the following table, this standard will identify the moisture sensitivity level, allowing the user to properly store and handle the devices, as well as to prevent damage from subsequent thermal/mechanical activities such as attachment reflow and repairs.
+By setting a fixed reflow temperature, such as in the following table, this standard will identify the moisture sensitivity level, allowing the user to properly store and handle the devices and prevent damage from subsequent thermal/mechanical activities such as attachment reflow and repairs.
 Presently, there are seven categories of moisture sensitivity.
 It is not surprising that devices with low floor levels tend to last longer on floors.
-Every package manufacturer wants to achieve level 1, which means their package has an unlimited floor life
+Every package manufacturer wants to achieve level 1, which means their package has an unlimited floor life.

 Moisture Sensitivity level Bake time consideration

-Moisture sensitivity level bake time that has been exposed only to production ambient conditions of 60% RH for any length of time may be adequately dried by high or low-temperature baking according to Table in next slide for re-bake prior to reflow.
+When the sensitivity level bake time is exposed to production ambient conditions of 60% relative humidity for a sufficient time, it can be dried by high- or low-temperature baking, as shown in the Table in the next slide re-baking before reflow.

 Moisture can enter semiconductor devices encapsulated in plastic when improperly stored, handled, or packaged.
 A package that is enclosed in plastic can become damaged when moisture inside vaporizes during soldering.
-Plastic packages can be detached from semiconductor chips or lead frames by this internal vapor pressure, causing cracks internally or externally as well as damaging thin films and wire bonds.
-When faced with a moist integrated circuit package, soldering may cause it to bulge or even explode in severe cases
+Plastic packages can be detached from semiconductor chips or lead frames by this internal vapor pressure, causing cracks internally or externally and damaging thin films and wire bonds.
+When faced with a moist integrated circuit package, soldering may cause it to bulge or even explode in severe cases.

 General Considerations for Baking